Search Shortcut cmd + k | ctrl + k

 l2sq array_distance Euclidean distance

-cosine array_cosine_similarity Cosine similarity
+cosine array_cosine_distance Cosine similarity distance

 Note that while each HNSW index only applies to a single column you can create multiple HNSW indexes on the same table each individually indexing a different column.
-Additionally, you can also create mulitple HNSW indexes to the same column, each supporting a different distance metric.
+Additionally, you can also create multiple HNSW indexes to the same column, each supporting a different distance metric.

-Index options
+Index Options

 Besides the metric option, the HNSW index creation statement also supports the following options to control the hyperparameters of the index construction and search process: